GNOME/glib/docs/toolchain-requirements.md

 Toolchain/Compiler requirements
 ===

-GLib strongly recommends a toolchain that supports C11, and requires a toolchain that supports C99.
+GLib requires a toolchain that supports C11.

 GLib contains some fall back code that allows supporting toolchains that are not fully C11-compatible.